trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

  This experiment requires the **DIV2K dataset** to run, that should be downloaded from s3://dsp-demo-bucket/div2k-data into an assset called DIV2K.

+ To use the sample for this template go to [Catalogue repository](https://github.com/HPInc/aistudio-samples) and copy the HTTPS URL.
+Next, go to your Project > Setup > GitHub Repository and hit the CLONE GIT REPOSITORY button.
+Paste the URL, choose a local folder for the repository to be located and add it to the project.
+You can do this part when first creating the project too, just click on more options.

 ---